yale-nlp/refdpo/README.md

 ## Running the code

-To run the code, you can use the following command:
+To run the code, you can use the following command (it assumes there are 8 GPUs available):

 ```bash
 accelerate launch \